apache/pekko-samples/pekko-sample-sharding-java/README.md

 2554 corresponds to the port of the second seed-nodes element in the configuration.
 In the log output you see that the cluster node has been started and joins the other seed node and becomes a member of the cluster.
 Its status changed to 'Up'.
 Switch over to the first terminal window and see in the log output that the member joined.

 Some of the temperature aggregators that were originally on the `ActorSystem` on port 2553 will be migrated to the newly joined `ActorSystem` on port 2554.
 The migration is straightforward: the old actor is stopped and a fresh actor is started on the newly created `ActorSystem`.
 Notice this means the average is reset: if you want your state to be persisted you'll need to take care of this yourself.
-For this reason Cluster Sharding and Akka Persistence are such a popular combination.
+For this reason Cluster Sharding and Apache Pekko Persistence are such a popular combination.

 Start another node in the third terminal window with the following command: